Philip Hewett, Arborist (Casual) City of Newcastle

 8 March 2010 – Social Impact Assessment Stage 1 – Hills Figs Trees, Laman Street, Newcastle (244KB PDF) – This report undertakes a literature survey to inform the benefits of trees to the community.
 It proposes a Social Impact matrix that would be informed by the consultation process.

-9 March 2010 – Laman Street Hills Figs QTRA and Review (269KB PDF) – This QTRA was conducted following implementation of Council’s risk abatement strategy for Laman Street.
+9 March 2010 – Laman Street Hills Figs QTRA and Review (269KB PDF) – This QTRA was conducted following the implementation of Council’s risk abatement strategy for Laman Street.
 The outcome of this QTRA was a risk of harm of 1/14,400.
 This is within an acceptable limit subject to the continued implementation of the risk management strategy.

 12 March 2010 – Quantified Tree Risk Assessment (QTRA), Root Investigation Report and Memo (1.2MB PDF) – A collation of the revised QTRA report taking into account the implementation of the risk abatement strategy, the root plate structure investigation using ground penetrating radar technology and trenching and social and heritage assessments.